The properties of the $S$-wave $D_s\bar{D}_s$ bound state: Summary

-\acknowledgments This work was supported by National Natural Science Foundation of China (Project Nos.
-12105149 and 12275024).
-One of authors (Zhen-Yang Wang) would like to thank Profs.
-Feng-Kun Guo and Bing-Song Zou for their financial support during his visit to the Institute of Theoretical Physics, Chinese Academy of Sciences, as well as for the helpful discussions with Dr. Pan-Pan Shi.
+\acknowledgments This work was supported by the National Natural Science Foundation of China (Project Nos.
+12405115, 12275024, and 12105149 ).
+One of the authors (Zhen-Yang Wang) would like to thank Professors Feng-Kun Guo and Bing-Song Zou for their financial support during his visit to the Institute of Theoretical Physics, Chinese Academy of Sciences, as well as for helpful discussions with Dr. Pan-Pan Shi.